ian20040409/MusicAI-webview-ios/README.md

-# MusicAI Webview iOS
+# MusicAI-Client-ios

-MusicAI Webview iOS is an iOS application built in Swift that provides a web-based interface for the MusicAI platform.
+MusicAI-Client-ios is an iOS application built in Swift that provides a web-based interface for the MusicAI platform.
 The app offers a simple and intuitive user experience to access MusicAI chat and related features directly from your iPhone.

 ## Features

 - **Modern iOS Interface:** Clean and minimalistic UI for seamless navigation (see screenshot above).
-- **Chat Integration:** Easily access MusicAI's chat functionality.
+- **Webview Integration:** Easily access MusicAI's chat functionality.
-- **App Linking:** Quickly open related apps or resources from within MusicAI Webview.
+- **App Linking:** Quickly open related apps or resources from within MusicAI.
 - **100% Swift:** All code is written entirely in Swift for the best performance and compatibility with iOS.
 - **Liquid Glass:** Built following the latest iOS 26 design principles.
 - **Client User-Agent:** This identifier is required by the backend to allow access to protected routes.